visionarycoder/VisualStudio.2022.EmptySolution/src/ReadMe.md

-# /src

-Place your Visual Studio projects in this folder.
+# Place your projects in this folder.